wetterkrank/locks-api/README.md

 ## A sample coding task from Le Wagon

 ### Task description
-Build an API endpoint that will receive a CSV file with the list of events (smart locks going online/offline) and save it in the database.
+Build an API endpoint that will receive a CSV file with the list of events (smart locks going online/offline) and save the events in the database.
-The API must have token-based authentication.
+The API must use token-based authentication.

 Example of the CSV file:
 ```